MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

    These values are used in the next section to deploy the Liberty application to the AKS cluster.

 > [!NOTE]
 > The secret created by Service Connector contains the `AZURE_SQL_CONNECTIONSTRING`, which is a password free connection string to the Azure SQL Database.
-See sample value from [User-assigned managed identity authentication](/azure/service-connector/how-to-integrate-sql-database?tabs=sql-me-id-java#user-assigned-managed-identity) for more information.
+For more information, see the sample value in the [User-assigned managed identity authentication](/azure/service-connector/how-to-integrate-sql-database?tabs=sql-me-id-java#user-assigned-managed-identity) section of [Integrate Azure SQL Database with Service Connector](/azure/service-connector/how-to-integrate-sql-database?tabs=sql-me-id-java).

 Now that you set up the database and AKS cluster, you can proceed to preparing AKS to host your Open Liberty application.